 In a nutshell, pluviophiles are people who really love rain.
 These people love rain so much that they’d rather spend time listening to the rain pitter patter than listen to another person talk!
 The rain brings them plenty of comfort and peace.
 It makes them truly happy from within.

 What Is a Person Who Hates Rain Called?

-If you’re wondering what is the opposite of pluviophile, then the answer is ombrophobe.
-You probably know this person, as soon as it starts raining, they make a weird face and scrunch their nose.
+If you’re wondering what the opposite of pluviophile is, then the answer is ombrophobe.
+You probably know this person; as soon as it starts raining, they make a weird face and scrunch their nose.
 The rain and clouds make them feel trapped inside their house and the mud disgusts them.